-A gentle ride to the Norfolk Coast, with a tour of Sandringham House & Park (the Queen’s private residence).
-Visit Amner Village (the country residence of the Duke & Duchess of Cambridge), and the village of the Burnham Market for a late lunch.
+A gentle ride to the Norfolk Coast, with a tour of Sandringham House & Park (the King’s private residence).
+Visit Amner Village (the former country residence of the Prince & Princess of Wales), and the village of the Burnham Market for a late lunch.
 Ride through the Holkham Estate to the village of Holkham, situated right in the middle of its own nature reserve, beside a magnificent beach, and the stately Holkham Hall.

 The Victoria Inn, Holkham

 Linger in Holkham on the beach at Holkam Hall before cycling east, along the North Norfolk Coast cycle route with the option to continue all the way to the Victorian seaside town of Cromer with its splendid Pier.
 Spend the afternoon riding along quiet country lanes to your evening’s

 Turning inland through the protected Norfolk Broads, you will ride a beautiful winding greenway directly into Norwich, England’s first UNESCO City of Literature.
 Spend the afternoon exploring the cobbled streets and touring the Norwich Cathedral.
 Your inn tonight claims to be the oldest in the United Kingdom and is located in one of the oldest parts of the medieval city.

 Tuddenham Mill has been an enduring landmark in Suffolk history for the past thousand years; the earliest records of the mill were documented in the Domesday Book of 1086.
 Since its inception, the building has been extended and has evolved from a working mill into a contemporary restaurant and boutique hotel.
 BLD